mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 Ok().map(_.addCookie(ResponseCookie("My-Cookie", "value")))
 ```

-Obviously, we can instantiate a new `ResponseCookie`, giving the constructor all the additional information needed by a cookie, such as expiration, the secure flag, httpOnly, flag, etc.
+We are going to add more stuff to the `Ok` response later, since we need to introduce objects' serialization first.
+So, we can instantiate a new `ResponseCookie`, giving the constructor all the additional information needed by a cookie, such as expiration, the secure flag, httpOnly, flag, etc.

 ## 6. Encoding and Decoding Http Body